Advances in Phonons: From Band Topology to Phonon Chirality: Topological Phonons: General Topological Band Theory

-Although CD provides important signature of chiral phonons, it should be emphasized that CD is sensitve to chirality rather than AM.
+Although CD provides important signature of {circularly polarized} phonons, it should be emphasized that CD is sensitve to mirror-symmetry breaking rather than the AM.
 It thus calls for experimental protocals to directly reveal the AM of phonons.
-Historically, the AM of microscopic quantum objects, such as the AM of electron spin, has been determined through the Einstein-de Hass (EdH) effect~\cite{einstein1915experimental,gans1916paramagnetismus,frenkel1979history}: due to total AM conservation, the suspended ferromagnet displays a macroscopic mechanical rotation under external magnetic field to compensate the total AM of microscopic spins.
-Motivated by this concept, it is proposed that the AM of chiral phonon can induce mechanical rotations under a thermal gradient that breaks the time-reversal symmetry~\cite{hamada2018phonon}.
+Historically, the AM of microscopic quantum objects, such as the AM of electron spin, has been determined through the Einstein-de Hass (EdH) effect~\cite{einstein1915experimental,gans1916paramagnetismus,frenkel1979history}.
+Due to total AM conservation, the suspended ferromagnet displays a macroscopic mechanical rotation under external magnetic field to compensate the total AM of microscopic spins.
+Motivated by this concept, it is proposed that the AM of {circularly polarized} phonon can induce mechanical rotations under a thermal gradient that breaks the time-reversal symmetry~\cite{hamada2018phonon}.
 In the equilibrium condition, the phonon-AM can be expressed as:

 where $f_{0}(\omega_{\sigma}(\mathbf{k}))=1/(e^{\frac{\hbar\omega_{\sigma}(\mathbf{k})}{k_{B}T}}-1)$ is the Bose distribution function.
 In the presence of small thermal gradient, the phonon distribution function, $n_{\sigma}(\mathbf{q})$, can be approximately described by the Boltzmann equation: